-11.1 Members of the public who reside or work in the Borough may in accordance with these rules ask questions of the Leader and Lead members, including the Chair of Charity Committee, at ordinary meetings of the Council.
+11.1 Members of the public who reside or work in the Borough may, in accordance, with these rules ask questions of the Leader and Lead members, including the Chair of Charity Committee, at ordinary meetings of the Council, on any matter within the Borough Council's powers, duties or functions.
 Public question time will last no longer than 30 minutes.
+A question asked within the 30 minutes will be answered.